Amy B. Heimberger

 Amy B. Heimberger is an American neurosurgeon and physician-scientist.
-She is the Jean Malnati Miller Professor of Neurological Surgery, vice-chair for research in the department of neurological Surgery at Feinberg School of Medicine and scientific director of The Malnati Brain Tumor Institute at the Robert H. Lurie Comprehensive Cancer Center.
+She is the Jean Malnati Miller Professor of Neurological Surgery, vice-chair for research in the department of Neurological Surgery at Feinberg School of Medicine and scientific director of The Malnati Brain Tumor Institute at the Robert H. Lurie Comprehensive Cancer Center.

 Heimberger completed a B.A. at University of Missouri in 1989.
 She earned a M.D. from Washington University School of Medicine in 1995.
 She finished her internship in surgery (1996) and residency in neurosurgery (1970) at Duke University Hospital.
 She won a Presidential Early Career Award for Scientists and Engineers for her research on central nervous system immune biology while working at the University of Texas.

 In September 2021, Heimberger was appointed by U.S. president Joe Biden to the National Cancer Institute's National Cancer Advisory.

+In May 2024, Heimberger was a contributor to a study that discovered new behaviors in the central nervous system tumor meningioma.
+The study demonstrated a large amount of variety between cells, making it more resistant to an unspecialized treatment.

+Heimberger is a Project Co-Leader for the Brain Tumor Specialized Program of Research Excellence (SPORE) grant from the National Cancer Institute awarded to the department of neurosurgery at Northwestern.
+The SPORE is one of just six brain tumor programs nationwide to receive the designation and recognizes Northwestern as a premier institution for innovative, translational research.
+The NCI’s SPORE grants fund interdisciplinary, collaborative research projects in specific cancer types and are intended to rapidly move research discoveries from the laboratory into the clinic.